Top PhD Programs in Georgia - Online & Campus

 Georgia State University

-- Cost: Around $11,680 per year for full-time, in-state students.
+Cost: About $11,680 per year for full-time, in-state students.

-- Funding: Multiple options, including fellowships, assistantships, and scholarships.
+Funding options include fellowships, assistantships, and scholarships.

 Kennesaw State University

-- Doctor of Education (EdD) in Instructional Technology
+- EdD in Instructional Technology

 - EdD in Teacher Leadership